xmayeur/kafka-nifi/README.md

 # NIFI & KAFKA Sandbox setup

-This repository contains a docker-containerized sandbox environment to setup a Kafka broker & Nifi or Python Faust streaming environment
+This repository contains a docker-containerized sandbox environment to setup a Kafka broker with Nifi and Python Faust streaming examples

 - Confluent Kafka Broker & Schema registry setup